-3. Contact your veterinary hospital, inform them of the situation and get specific first aid advice.
+- Contact your veterinary hospital, inform them of the situation, and get specific first aid advice.

-4. To safely move or transport an injured dog, get somebody to help you.
-For a small dog, put him into his carrier (remove the top for easy and safe access to the carrier; DO NOT push an injured dog through the small door or opening), or use a suitable container such as a strong cardboard box.
-For a larger dog, use a makeshift stretcher made out of some rigid material such as an appropriate sized, sturdy piece of wood.
+- To safely move or transport an injured dog, get somebody to help you.
+For a small dog, put him into his carrier (remove the top for easy and safe access to the carrier; DO NOT push an injured dog through the small door or opening) or use a suitable container such as a strong cardboard box.
+For a larger dog, use a makeshift stretcher made from some rigid material such as an appropriate-sized, sturdy piece of wood.
 Carefully maneuver your dog onto a blanket or coat so that he can be gently moved to the carrier, box, or stretcher.

 What are some tips on restraining or calming an injured dog?

-- Muzzling.
-You can create a muzzle out of a leash, belt, sock, rope, or strap.
-Loop the cord around the dog's muzzle and tighten it to prevent the animal from biting.
+Muzzling: You can create a muzzle out of a leash, belt, necktie, sock, rope, or strap.
+Loop the cord around your dog's muzzle and tighten it to prevent him from biting.
 Dogs have only one muscle to open their jaw so once the jaw is closed, it is relatively easy to hold it safely shut.
-Animals can breathe through their nostrils unless the nose is injured or obstructed.
+Dogs can breathe through their nostrils unless the nose is injured or obstructed.

-- Wrapping.
-You can wrap the body of an unmanageable pet in a blanket or towel.
-Be sure to keep the head exposed and do not constrict the trachea.
+Wrapping: You can wrap the body of an unmanageable dog in a blanket or towel.
+Be sure to keep his head exposed and do not constrict the trachea.

-- Immobilizing: If you are suspicious of spinal injury, lay the animal on a board and secure it on the board with straps or cords.
-Pay special attention to immobilizing the head and neck.
+Immobilizing: If you are suspicious of spinal injury, lay your dog on a board and secure him on the board with straps or cords.
+Try to keep the head and neck immobilized.

 What is shock?